Mutai-Gilbert/Mutai-Gilbert/README.md

 <h3 align="center">Backend Developer </h3>

- <h3 align="center">⚡Back-End Developer/Data Analyst with 4+ years of experience in manufacturing and software development.
+ <h3 align="center">⚡Backend Developer/Data Analyst with 4+ years of experience in manufacturing and software development.
 Strong background in mathematics and statistics for scalable integrations.
 Focused on AI and data science.</h3>

 </h3>